Skip to content

 Introduction to Marine Acoustics

-Sound travels differently underwater than it does on land, making acoustics a critical tool for understanding and managing marine environments.
-From monitoring marine mammals and fish to supporting environmental assessments, mitigation planning, and offshore development projects, marine acoustics plays an increasingly important role in marine science and resource management.
+Sound travels differently underwater than it does on land, making marine acoustics an important tool for understanding and managing marine environments.
+From monitoring marine mammals and fish to supporting environmental assessments, mitigation planning, and offshore development projects, underwater acoustics plays an increasingly important role in marine science and resource management.

-Through real-world examples and applied exercises, you will learn how acoustic measurements can support marine mammal monitoring, resource planning, hydrophone placement, environmental decision-making, and ocean stewardship.
+Through real-world examples and applied exercises, you’ll learn how marine acoustics can support marine mammal monitoring, hydrophone placement, resource planning, environmental decision-making, and ocean stewardship.

 Format: 2 x 2-hour sessions.